trancongdanh/BLE_Central_Android/README.md

 # BLE_Central_Android

-- App2: java App running on Android.  acting likes a BLE central (client) and has a loop:
+Java App running on Android.  acting likes a BLE central (client) and has a loop:
 Scan for "BLE" broadcast-ed by app1
 Connect and discover service a writable characteristic from app 1 Send "RED" to this characteristic